vimotest/mps-alfi/README.md

   - If it is the first time or you cleaned your build folder, this will download and install MPS and all required plugins
 - Execute `./gradlew packageStandardModelLibrary` such that the StandardModelLibrary stubs are correctly integrated
 - For other available gradle tasks see the output of `./gradlew tasks`

+# Benefits

+**Reduced Redundancy**:
+Writing DSL-specific transformation logic only once significantly reduces redundancy and effort compared to writing separate transformations for each target GPL.
+This also simplifies maintenance, as changes in DSL-specific logic only need to be made in one place.

+**Consistency and Reliability**:
+Using ALF as a standardized intermediate language ensures consistency and reliability in transformations.
+It also supports automated testing and validation of transformations, improving the overall reliability of the generated code.

+**Flexibility and Extensibility**:
+ALFI supports generating code for multiple target GPLs from a single intermediate model, enhancing the flexibility of the development process.
+It also supports composition and reuse of ALFI components across different DSLs, promoting modularity and extensibility.

+**Separation of Concerns**:
+ALFI decouples DSL-specific logic from target GPL-specific logic, allowing for cleaner and more modular transformation definitions.
+It also enables intermediate verification and validation steps (e.g., using ALF’s execution environment), ensuring correctness before final code generation.

+**Improved Abstraction**:
+ALFI provides a higher level of abstraction for defining transformations, which can simplify complex transformation logic and make it more understandable.

+**Industry-Relevant Tool Support**:
+Leveraging the industry-strength capabilities of JetBrains MPS, including its projectional editor and robust language workbench features, ALFI ensures a reliable and efficient development environment.
+Additionally, using ALF’s StandardModelLibrary provides a rich set of primitives and behaviors that can be mapped to various target languages.

+**Execution Directly in MPS**:
+Since MPS is built on a Java runtime and supports executing Java BaseLanguage classes directly inside the workbench, we can leverage the ALF to Java transformation to execute DSL models when a suitable ALFI transformation exists.
+For example, when we transform a DSL concept into an ALFI activity, we can mark it as a node directly executable inside MPS.

+**ALF-based Runtime Libraries for DSLs**:
+When transforming models of a DSL to ALFI language, developers can define a DSL-specific library that supports the transformation process.
+For example, using ALFI, an MPS runtime model supports specifying ALF base classes or utility helpers, which the generated ALF elements can rely on.